* * * SPOILER WARNING * * *

 “Seeing as you’ve been inside.”

-“The Brotherhood is just another raider gang, with better weapons and no chems.
+“Exactly.
+So let’s join the Brotherhood.
+It’s just another gang, with better weapons and no chems.
 Isn’t that what you want?
 You’re always bitching at me whenever I use mentats or jet.”

 “I’m not very good at behaving myself or taking orders.
 That’s why I never joined the Gunners.
 Well, that, and I don’t get hard for assaultrons.”